NaughtyMaltiz16/personalized_prompts/README.md

 ### **3.1 Naïve Baseline**

-The n aive baseline is the vanilla model.
+The naïve baseline is the vanilla model.
 This means that I am using the untrained, initialized, pure model itself as the baseline.
 This is because my method incorporates a training method, so I thought that the baseline that we should compare to is a model that is NOT TRAINED.